 The future of healthcare suppliers in hybrid care: from supplier to digital care partner

-Hybrid care is changing the playing field for healthcare suppliers
+Hybrid care is reshaping the landscape for healthcare suppliers

-It is no secret that healthcare systems are under pressure.
-Staff shortages, an ageing population and rising costs are making it increasingly clear that the current model is not sustainable.
-At the same time, digitalisation is accelerating and care is increasingly shifting from hospitals and care institutions into the home.
-This is driving the rise of hybrid care, a model in which physical and digital care are seamlessly combined.
+It’s no secret that healthcare systems are under pressure.
+Staff shortages, an ageing population and rising costs make it increasingly clear that the current model is not sustainable.
+At the same time, digitalisation is accelerating, with care shifting increasingly from hospitals and care institutions to people's homes.
+This is driving the rise of hybrid care, a model that seamlessly combines physical and digital care.

-For healthcare suppliers, this represents a fundamental shift.
-Where they once focused on delivering products to healthcare providers, they are now becoming part of a broader, continuous care process.
-Care no longer takes place in a single location, but across multiple touchpoints.
-As a result, products, services and digital solutions are becoming more closely interconnected.
-For suppliers that want to keep pace, their role is being redefined from a supporting function to an active contributor to how care is organised and delivered.
+For healthcare suppliers, this rise represents a fundamental shift.
+Instead of just delivering products to healthcare providers, they are becoming part of a broader, continuous care process.
+Care is no longer confined to a single location, it now spans multiple touchpoints.
+Consequently, products, services and digital solutions are becoming increasingly interconnected.
+Suppliers wishing to keep pace with this change must redefine their role, shifting from a supporting function to actively shaping how care is organised and delivered.

 )